-Certificate program applicants must contact the Education & Career Development staff at firstname.lastname@example.org and must complete the UT Southwestern Graduate School of Biomedical Sciences online application by the following deadlines:
+Certificate program applicants must contact the Education & Career Development staff and complete the UT Southwestern Graduate School of Biomedical Sciences online application by the following deadlines:

 - Fulfill all requirements for admission to UT Southwestern Graduate School of Biomedical Sciences.

-- Submit a copy of your current CV with this application, using the standardized UT Southwestern Promotion & Tenure format, which can be found on this shared drive: W:\PUB\SMSDEAN\Promotion & Tenure or by contacting email@example.com.
+- Submit a copy of your current CV with this application, using the standardized UT Southwestern Promotion & Tenure format, which can be found on this shared drive: W:\PUB\SMSDEAN\Promotion & Tenure or by contacting Amy Mackenroth.

-- A detailed letter of support from your Department Chair, sealed in an envelope with the signature of the Chair across the seal.
-The letter should describe the Chair's opinion of the candidate's talents, energy and potential, and the role that the candidate will play in the department.
+A detailed letter of support from your Department Chair by the application due date.
+The letter should describe the Chair's opinion of the candidate's talents, energy, potential, and the role that the candidate will play in the department.

-The letter should make clear that the Chair will provide 50 percent protected time for the graduate certificate candidate for a minimum of two years, and funding for the candidate's salary and fringes during this time.
+The letter should make clear that the Chair will provide 50 percent protected time for the trainee to complete the certificate and all associated requirements within two years.

 The letter should be addressed to Robert D. Toto, M.D., Associate Dean for Clinical & Translational Research.

-- Two letters of reference from persons who know your professional or academic qualifications.
+- One letter of reference from persons who know your professional or academic qualifications.
 Department Chair and Mentor(s) should NOT be included on this list.
 Letters should be addressed to the Clinical Research Scholars Selection Committee.

 - A letter from your Scientific Mentor, who will oversee the trainee's practica experiences.